Social Emotional Learning

 SEL Framework at Tecumseh Public Schools

-Social Emotional Learning (SEL) supports the TPS mission to be Uncompromisingly Learner Centered by providing structures that help each learner to identify their own unique needs, interests and goals.
-We are committed to providing opportunities for learners to develop at their pace and with the structures and supports they need to be successful.
+Social Emotional Learning (SEL) supports the TPS mission to be Uncompromisingly Student Centered by providing structures that help each student to identify their own unique needs, interests and goals.
+We are committed to providing opportunities for stduents to develop at their pace and with the structures and supports they need to be successful.

 - Self-actualized individuals